-To place a moving load on the model or to calculate influence graph, as a first step it is necessary to create Moving LOAD PATH on those members where the load will be placed or moved.
+To place a moving load on the model or to calculate influence graph, as a first step it is necessary to create Moving Load Path on those members where the load will be placed or moved.

-Members have to be lain in one line and have to be connected.
+Members must be lain in one line and must be connected.

-Moving load path can be defined with selection () or drawing ()
+Moving load path can be defined one-by-one () or by drawing ()

-In case of selection, the selection function () has to be selected and all of the members have to selected with the left mouse where the MOVING LOAD PATH should be applied.
-At the end the selection function has to be closed by clicking with the right mouse button.
+In case of one-by-one selection (), all the members must be selected with the left mouse button where the Moving Load Path should be applied.
+At the end, the selection function must be closed by clicking with the right mouse button.

-In case of drawing, the drawing function () has to be selected and the start and the end point of the drawing line has to be picked.
-Moving Load Path will be applied on all of members which are lying under the drawing line.
+In case of drawing () the start and the end point of the drawing line must be picked.
+MOVING LOAD PATH will be applied on all of members which are lying under the drawing line.

-Double moving load path can be created by clicking in the check-box.
+Double moving load path can be created by clicking in the checkbox.

-6.6.2 Influence graph (
+6.6.2 INFLUENCE GRAPH ()